 At its core, Baratine is very much like an actor system - there is an inbox queue and a single-threaded worker.
 Baratine services are reactive and they are resilient, responsive, message-driven, and elastic.
 They can handle millions of operations per second per instance.

-Baratine has three main deployment models.
+Baratine has three main deployment models: standalone server, in a servlet container, embedded in a Java application.
 While many of the Baratine patterns are useful in all three deployment patterns, the Baratine server deployment offers additional patterns including in-memory, failover and sharding.

 |Singleton Resource (Singleton Resource Service)|